ErazerBrecht/CodeGenie/README.md

 There will be statistics so the admin can follow the activity of the users, the users will also be possible to view their own progression.

-At a later stage I would be nice if we have an autocorrect.
+At a later stage it would be nice if we have an autocorrect.
 If this works, we have made our own capture the flag software.

 Maintained by
 - Brecht Carlier